 Prayers and Recitals

 During the holiest month of Ramazan, Muslims completely involve themselves into prayers.
 There are many places in Istanbul and Turkey, where you can recite your prayers in group.
 Prayers are the integral part for the followers of Islam, and during Ramdan, there are ten prayers, that are recited to feel more connected to Allah.
-Out of the 10, no two prayers are same, and have absolutely different duas.
+Out of the 10, no two prayers are the same, and have different duas.

 Ramazan Bayramı or Eid al fitr